Buying a Centennial Home? Your Financing Strategy Matters More Than Your Offer Price.

 Above conforming limit

-For Centennial homes above the conforming loan limit.
-Bobby matches you with jumbo lenders who understand Colorado’s market.
+For Centennial homes above the $862,500 Arapahoe County conforming limit.
+Willow Creek, Piney Creek, and select Hunter's Hill properties often require jumbo financing.
+Bobby matches you with jumbo lenders who understand Centennial's Cherry Creek-district market.

 The Process